ramindehghanpoor/CLI/README.md

 * `seq <filename>`

-    Provide the name of a file containing a protein sequence to get the closest protein family for this sequence.
+    Provide the name of one or more files containing a protein sequence to get the closest protein family for these sequences.

 ## Available metrics